pschatzmann/arduino-libvorbis-tremor/README.md

 Further information can be found in the [original README](/README).

+### Dependencies

+This decoder is dependend on LibOgg, which is part of [arduino-libopus](https://github.com/pschatzmann/arduino-libopus)

 ### Installation in Arduino

 You can download the library as zip and call include Library -> zip library.
 Or you can git clone this project into the Arduino libraries folder e.g. with